microsoft/azure-maven-archetypes/azure-functions-archetype/README.md

 Like any other Maven Archetype, you are required to provide values for parameters `groupId`, `artifactId`, `version` and `package`.
 Besides, Archetypes for Azure Functions provides another parameter `docker`, it will generate docker file with function project when set to `true`.

-On top of that, three extra parameters are required for Azure Functions deployment.
-Default value and description for those parameters are listed in below table, you can use their default values or change to your own value in `pom.xml`.
+On top of that, four extra Azure parameters are required for Azure Functions deployment.
+Default value and description for those parameters are listed in below table, you can use their default values or change to your own value with command line options.

 Parameter Name | Default Value | Description
 ---|---|---
 `appName` | `${artifactId}-${timestamp}` | Specifies the name of your Azure Functions, which will be used to package, run and deploy your project.
 `appRegion` | `westus` | Specifies the region of your Azure Functions, which will be used when creating the new Azure Functions.
+`appServicePlanName` | `java-functions-app-service-plan` | Specifies the app service plan of your Azure Functions, which will be used when creating the new Azure Functions.
 `resourceGroup` | `java-functions-group` | Specifies the resource group of your Azure Functions, which will be used when creating the new Azure Functions.

 ## Usage